Norse Series World ~ Viking Romance

 Will love’s price be too high?

-To Heal a Viking Heart, Book 3
+To Steal a Viking Bride, Book 3 (a short story)

 Aland (Land of Water in old Norse) is an archipelago, a gateway between the Baltic Sea and the Gulf of Bothnia.
 Most people live on Fasta Aland, the largest island.
 Since the Stone Age, Alanders hunted seal, fished, gathered plants, and farmed.
 The islands are full of pine and deciduous trees.